amynic/love-island-workshop/README.md

 # Python Data Visualisation

-Open the **love-island-workbook** file (.py if you are running in an IDE or .ipynb if you are running in a Jupyter Notebook environment).
+Open the **love-island-workbook** file (.py if you are running in an IDE or .ipynb if you are running in a Jupyter Notebook environment) from the 'data vizualisation folder'.

 This file contains pre-populated code to walk through and sections where you can write your own code and solve the challenges